-- 1. Digital Display 3-digit backlit LCD digital display for showing the oxygen levels in percent. - 2.
-Joystick Used for selecting and adjusting the built-in menus.
+- 1. Digital Display 3-digit backlit LCD digital display for showing the oxygen levels in percent. - Joystick Used for selecting and adjusting the built-in menus.
 The Air Check ✓ O2 monitor is available with optional dual level user selectable relays.
 The joystick is also used to select alarm levels, relay settings and resetting any latching visual and audio alarms. - 3.
 Cable Port This is the opening in the transmitter housing for connecting the 4-20 mA output and 24 VDC power cable. - 4.
 Sensor Protector-The O2 sensor is heated, and the sensor protector shields the cell as well as provides airflow to the cell.
-It also has a 1⁄2 " diameter tube fitting to permit connecting a nitrogen cylinder for testing the O2 cell response.
+It also has a /4 " diameter tube fitting to permit connecting a nitrogen cylinder for testing the O2 cell response.
 NOTE: The sensor protector will feel HOT to the touch.
 This is normal. - 5.
 Oxygen Sensor A zirconium oxide sensor, which detects and measures the level of oxygen.
-When exposed to oxygen, the sensor outputs an electrical signal proportional to the actual concentration of oxygen. - 6.
-Mounting Feet There are 4 feet used to mount the oxygen monitor to a wall or other flat surface.
+When exposed to oxygen, the sensor outputs an electrical signal proportional to the actual concentration of oxygen.

-- 7. Transmitter Cover A removable cover that protects the interior of the transmitter. - 8.
+- 6. Mounting Plate This mounting plate is designed to mount directly onto the glove box.
+There are 4 mounting holes used to mount the oxygen monitor to a flat surface. - 7.
+Transmitter Cover A removable cover that protects the interior of the transmitter. - 8.
 Transmitter Cover Fasteners There are 4 captive screws secure the transmitter cover in place. - 9.
 Electronics Fasteners These captive screws secure the electronics to the enclosure

-1.2.2 Front View Exterior with Relays
+1.2.2 Front View Exterior with Relay Option

-10. Alarm Indicators - 3 multicolored LED indicators for showing:

-Alarm level 1 Orange LED

-Alarm level 2 Red LED

-Fault Alarm Yellow LED
+10. Alarm Indicators - 3 multicolored LED indicators for showing: Alarm level 1 Orange LED Alarm level 2 Red LED Fault Alarm Yellow LED